eyrafabdullayev/camunda-rest-api/README.md

   Then Service tast will have been completed and a request will been sended to refresh the current token.
 If the auth_token variable is empty or not found the exception will be raise.
 Else the process will be complete successfully.

-4. And i have also used Spring Cloud Vault to secure and store some of the results.
+4. And i have also used Spring Cloud Vault to secure and store some of the properties or secrets.
 For that you have to start vault server and add that properties as i have already shown below.

   ![vault setting](https://github.com/eyrafabdullayev/camunda-rest-api/blob/master/screenshots/vault.png)